spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 Second, in the same way, set the type of  `EEG064` as "other" (this is just a free-floating electrode, and does not contain data of interest).

+> **Warning:**
+> Don't forget to delete the "All(1)" option when you use the channel selection tool in batch unless you specifically want to include all channels.

 One more job we need to do is specify "bad" channels.
 These only exist for the EEG (MEG bad channels are assumed to be corrected by the prior MaxFiltering step).
 Bad EEG channels were identified by hand by an